Singapore · CocoVolare

 A country you read block by block, not kilometre by kilometre

-Singapore entered the curious traveller's imagination through the silhouette of Marina Bay Sands and stayed for everything else.
+S ingapore entered the curious traveller's imagination through the silhouette of Marina Bay Sands and stayed for everything else.
 Founded as a British trading port in 1819 and independent since 1965, within six decades it moved from corrugated-iron neighbourhoods to one of the highest GDPs per capita on the planet.
-Today it is three things at once: a destination in its own right of five to seven days — with hawker cooking, world-class museums and living ethnic quarters; a logistical base from which to combine Indonesia, Malaysia or Vietnam; and a compelling contrast piece for a honeymoon.
-It is a destination that rewards curation — it doesn't work on autopilot or in a sealed package.
+Today it is three things at once: a destination in its own right of five to seven days · with hawker cooking, world-class museums and living ethnic quarters; a logistical base from which to combine Indonesia, Malaysia or Vietnam; and a compelling contrast piece for a honeymoon.
+It is a destination that rewards curation, far from autopilot and the sealed package.
 It works when someone applies the right judgement: the right climate window, the right sequence of quarters, the right hotels, and a guide who genuinely knows how to read the mix.
 Done that way, Singapore delivers the most fluid and memorable entry to Asia.

-The three towers of Marina Bay Sands above the bay · Singapore 01 · Icon 2–3 nights
+Marina Bay and Civic District · Singapore 01 · Icon

 Marina Bay and Civic District